DanHerman212/streaming-systems/readme.md

 Data definition can be found at [data dictionary page](data.md)<br>

 # SQL Anlaysis and Data Visualization
+As a frequent passenger of the ACE subway line, I answered a few common questions, I was curious about:<br>
+- What is the average time between train arrivals on the ACE line during a weekday?<br>
+- What are the top 10 busiest stations on the ACE line?<br>
+- What is the average idle time per station on the ACE line?<br>
 Queries can be found in the [sql folder](/5-sql) folder.<br>

 ## Avg Time Between Trains and Frequency
-The average time waiting for a train and the frequency of trains on the ACE line during a 24 hour weekday period.
+The average time waiting for a train and the frequency of trains on the ACE line during a 24 hour weekday period.<br>  The top 5 stations can be observed in the lower right quadrant.
+The next insight will identify those stations.

 ![Avg Time Between Train Arrivals](/6-images/avg_time_bet_trains1.png)
 <br>